Microsoft Entra February 15, 2023 2

 2. Go to Policies.

-3. Open the “[SharePoint admin center]Block access from apps on unmanaged devices” policy and in another browser tab open the “[SharePoint admin center]Use-app-enforced restrictions for browser access” policy.
+3. Open the “[SharePoint admin center]Block access from apps on unmanaged devices” policy, and in another browser tab, open the “[SharePoint admin center]Use-app-enforced restrictions for browser access” policy.

 1. Make changes to the Conditional Access policies as described in the tables below.

-Please note that these are my recommendations, they may not fit your company precisely so add exclusions or make other necessary changes if that fits your company policies better.
+Please note that these are my recommendations; they may not fit your company precisely, so add exclusions or make other necessary changes if that fits your company policies better.

 [SharePoint admin center]Block access from apps on unmanaged devices

-Name Change the policy name to something that fits your company’s naming convention.
+NameChange the policy name to fit your company’s naming convention.

-Users Select a group of users that you want to test the policy out on before you turn the policy on company-wide.
-Exclude any users that you don’t want to be impacted, for example certain user groups or service-accounts.
+UsersSelect a group of users you want to test the policy out on before you turn the policy on company-wide.
+Exclude any users you don’t want to be impacted, such as certain user groups or service-accounts.

-Cloud apps or actions Add Exchange Online to the selected apps, now both SharePoint Online and Exchange Online should be selected.
+Cloud apps or actionsAdd Exchange Online to the selected apps, now both SharePoint Online and Exchange Online should be selected.

-Conditions Mobile Apps and Desktop clients should stay selected.
+ConditionsMobile Apps and Desktop clients should stay selected.
 Exclude any device platforms and/or locations that you don’t want to get impacted by this policy.
-For example iOS and Android if you aren’t managing mobile phones yet with Microsoft Intune, or exclude a specific IP-address for users working from an RDS server with Microsoft Office.
+For example, iOS and Android if you aren’t managing mobile phones yet with Microsoft Intune, exclude a specific IP-address for users working from an RDS server with Microsoft Office.

-Grant U can leave both “Require Hybrid Azure AD joined device” and “Require device to be marked as compliant” option selected or choose either one of the two.
-For example you could have only the “Require device to be marked as compliant” option selected, this way non-compliant managed devices would have the same experience as unmanaged devices.
+GrantYou can leave both the “Require Hybrid Azure AD joined device” and “Require device to be marked as compliant” options selected or choose either one of the two.
+For example you could have only the “Require device to be marked as compliant” option selected; this way non-compliant managed devices would have the same experience as unmanaged devices.

 [SharePoint admin center]Use-app-enforced restrictions for browser access

-Name Change the policy name to something that fits your company’s naming convention.
+NameChange the policy name to something that fits your company’s naming convention.

-Users Select a group of users that you want to test the policy out on before you turn the policy on company-wide.
+UsersSelect a group of users that you want to test the policy out on before you turn the policy on company-wide.
 Exclude any users that you don’t want to be impacted, for example make a decision if you want to include guests.

-Cloud apps or actions Add Exchange Online to the selected apps, now both SharePoint Online and Exchange Online should be selected.
+Cloud apps or actionsAdd Exchange Online to the selected apps, now both SharePoint Online and Exchange Online should be selected.

 User Experience